Pharmacy Aide

 Examples of common pharmacy aide job duties include:

-- Updating patient/customer files (i.e. name, address, physician and insurance info).
+• Updating patient/customer files (name, address, physician and insurance info)

-- Stocking and taking inventory of over-the-counter medications as well as retail items if applicable (i.e. stationary, confectionery, toiletries, etc).
+• Stocking and taking inventory of over-the-counter medications and other retail items

-- Other clerical duties as directed by the pharmacist, such as filing, pricing retail merchandise, etc.
+• Other clerical duties as directed by the pharmacist (filing, pricing retail merchandise, etc.)

 Work Setting

 According to the U.S. Bureau of Labor Statistics, the majority of pharmacy aides work in pharmacies found in health and personal care stores, such as drug stores.
-Pharmacy aides also work in in grocery stores, hospitals, department stores, doctors’ offices, outpatient centers, among other work settings.
+Pharmacy aides also work in grocery stores, hospitals, department stores, doctors’ offices, and outpatient centers.

 Education & Experience Requirements

-Generally to become a pharmacy aide, you do not need any prior experience working in a pharmaceutical setting and training is usually provided on-the-job.
+Generally to become a pharmacy aide, you do not need prior experience in a pharmaceutical setting and training is usually provided on-the-job.

 Required or preferred qualifications will vary by employer.

-- Age: While many employers will stipulate you be at least 18 years old, others may hire younger candidates of legal working age.
+• Age: Some employers stipulate at least 18 years old; others may hire younger candidates of legal working age.

-- Education: Many employers will require or prefer you have a high school diploma or equivalent; some pharmacies do hire part time pharmacy aides still in high school.
+• Education: Many employers require or prefer a high school diploma or equivalent; some pharmacies hire part-time aides still in high school.

-- Physical Demands: You must be able to stand for long periods of time, as well as bend and lift 20+ pounds (depending on the employer).
+• Physical Demands: Ability to stand for long periods and lift 20+ pounds (varies by employer).

 Employment Outlook